-A student's schedule must be complete with all blocks/rotations filled at all times.
+A student's schedule must be complete with all blocks/rotations always filled.
 Course drops are only allowed if there is another course to be added in its place.
 Time not spent on a clerkship or elective must be approved by the campus dean and should be indicated as "time off" or "residency interviews" on the schedule.